pointw-dev/hypermea/src/doc-generator/src/features/scaffolding-tools/misc.md

   * separate hypermea folder from your application folder
   * test_debug_display_environment
   * allure
+  * requires mongo, but runs independently
+    * i.e. separate MongoDB db, separate Redis db
+    * can run tests even if service is also running

 * HAL media type
   * Eve's out-of-box JSON structure is very close to HAL.
 With hypermea, you get even closer